-Great for a Cinco de Mayo party, these tacos were inspired by the deep-fried avocado tacos at Torchy’s Tacos, in Austin, Texas.
+Great for a Cinco de Mayo dinner, these tacos were inspired by the deep-fried avocado tacos at Torchy’s Tacos, in Austin, Texas.
 Pyle puts his own spin on the dish by coating the avocado in crushed chips instead of bread crumbs.
 “I wanted to lighten it up a bit, and it’s a good way to use our leftover tortilla crumbs,” he said.
 Leaving bread crumbs out of the coating also makes the tacos gluten free.

 At Xaco Taco, Pyle and his cooks make tortillas — and the resulting chips — from scratch using masa, but the store-bought version will also work well for the tacos, he said.

 Follow the video and full recipe below to make your own Crispy Avocado Tacos at home, and tag us on social media!